 “We moved to our new home at the village primary school in November and have been looking to improve our outside space for a while.
 We will be purchasing separate trays for each child to use for messy craft play, rather than the large messy play trays that they used to share, to help with social distancing.
 The money will also allow us to buy crayons, pens and other general craft resources to be put in individual packs for each child.”

 She added: “The Co-op scheme to help local organisations is brilliant and to have been chosen by the Rosliston branch really has made our year.
 I’m a Co-op customer myself and to know that a little of what I spend goes back into the community really keeps me coming back to the store!”

 Coton in the Elms Pre-school has been at the heart of the village for 40 years and was previously based at the community centre.
 It caters for children aged two to four who follow the early years foundation stage curriculum to prepare them for the wider world of school.

 Currently there are 15 youngsters on the roll who are encouraged to take part in a free flow style of play.
 They move around doing different fun activities, such as searching for bugs with magnifying glasses, painting, climbing on outdoor equipment, counting and listening to stories.
 Two staff supervise the children.

 Neil Wakelin, manager of the Tamworth Co-op run store in Main Street, said it was excellent to hear the money raised by customers would be making such a difference.

 “We’ve been supporting groups on our doorstep for the past decade as part of the Community Dividend Fund.
 The fund has handed out more than £100,000 over the years to a variety of good causes, including clubs, charities, churches and schools, which bring real benefits to local residents, whether that’s through education or recreation.
-Each branch of the Tamworth Co-op adopts a different cause every year, based on nominations from shoppers.”
+Each branch of the Tamworth Co-op adopts a different cause every year.”